glaidedata/nomad-parser-plugin-em-akfeldhoff/notes/PROJECT_CONTEXT.md

 ## Key Features
 - **Parser for JEOL SEM data**: Detects and parses .txt metadata files with JEOL SEM format, and associates them with corresponding .bmp image files.
 - **Batch Processing**: Scans the entire upload directory for all valid txt+bmp pairs, not just the mainfile.
-- **Metadata Extraction**: Extracts the full set of key-value metadata from the JEOL txt, including voltages, magnification, working distance, signal, scan settings, detector settings, stage position, etc. Empty values are preserved.
+- **Metadata Extraction**: Extracts the full set of key-value metadata from the JEOL txt, including voltages, magnification, working distance, signal, scan settings, detector settings, stage position, etc. Empty values are preserved for mapped fields.
-- **Schema Structure**: Stores results in a top-level `SEMEntry` with instrument info, a list of `SEMImage` sections (metadata plus raw key/value pairs), stage position, and the BMP image reference (displayable via RawFileAdaptor).
+- **Schema Structure**: Stores results in a top-level `SEMEntry` with instrument info, a list of `SEMImage` sections (typed metadata only), stage position, and the BMP image reference (displayable via RawFileAdaptor).
 - **NOMAD Plugin Integration**: Registered as a parser entry point for the NOMAD platform, using the `ParserEntryPoint` interface.
 - **Overview Metadata**: `SEMEntry.normalize` populates `results.eln` (sections, methods, instruments, names, descriptions) so key sample and instrument info appears on the overview page.
 Images are marked for overview display.